Calm the farm – we’ve got this

 Curve balls have been thrown and as we all get our heads around what is and isn’t feasible, we need to keep our empathy at the fore.

+One bite at a time Don’t lose sight of how far we’ve come.
+In the past 10 years, significant work has been and while everyone’s view will be different, without a doubt there has been progress.
+As we look to take on the generational challenge, the improvements you’ve made in water quality shouldn’t be forgotten or lost, with conflicting science being reported or the loudness of people trying to make positive change.
 We can’t throw a blanket over farming and how we improve water quality.
 Every situation is complex and different and should be treated that way if we’re going to make meaningful change that doesn’t put people over the edge.
 It’s daunting yes, but as human activist Desmond Tutu famously said, ‘the only way to eat an elephant is one bite at a time’.
 We’ve got this.
 Chin up, we’ve grappled with this before and now have the benefit of hindsight to do it better this time.